tarao/with-eval-after-load-feature-el/README.md

 - `with-eval-after-load-feature` ( *package* *body*... )

   Arrange that if *package* is loaded, *body* will be run immediately afterwards.
-This is equivalent to `with-eval-after-load` except that the *package* is automatically loaded when *body* is compiled.
+This is equivalent to `with-eval-after-load` except two additional features: the *package* is automatically loaded when *body* is compiled, and, *package* can be a list form.

   Note that *body* is compiled as a function body by the following code.
 Don't put anything which should not be in a function body.